LSDOlab/caddee_new/docs/src/welcome.md

 The Comprehensive Analysis high-Dimensional Design Environment for Engineering systems (CADDEE) framework is python-based framework for the conceptual design of aircraft and other complex engineering systems.
-It leverages recent advances in automated adjoint-based sensitivity analysis to systematically explore the high-dimensional design space considering the entire mission or design cycle of the engineering system, using pyhsics-based models of varying fidelity.
+It leverages recent advances in automated adjoint-based sensitivity analysis to systematically explore the high-dimensional design space of complex engineering system by considering the entire mission or design cycle, and by using pyhsics-based models of varying fidelity.

 # Cite us